Achievable logoAchievable logo

 • Secant vs. tangent lines

-• How to write the equation of a tangent line
+• How the derivative represents the slope of a tangent line

-To see where the tangent line comes from, it helps to start with a closely related idea: the secant line.
+To understand the tangent line, it helps to start with the secant line, a closely related concept.

 Secant line:

-A straight line that passes through two points on a curve - like taking a “shortcut” from one point on the curve to another.
+A straight line that passes through two points on a curve.

 Tangent line:

-The slope of this tangent line is given by:
+The slope of the tangent line is defined mathematically by:

 This is the same limit definition used for the instantaneous rate of change at x=a.
-That means the derivative at x=a - the value f′(a) - is exactly the slope of the tangent line at x=a.
+So to find the slope of the tangent line to a function f at x=a, simply evaluate the derivative f′(a).

 AP tip: